minhquangvo1109/UniversalVariable/README.md

 window.universal_variable = {
 	user: {
 		// {String}
-		// The name of the user
+		// The full name of the user.
 		name: "Name",

 		// {String}